 How To Apply

 The Agroecology Program accepts students from a wide range of undergraduate majors, not limited to the social and natural sciences.
-The admissions process is highly competitive, so all applicants should have a record of strong grades and GRE scores, Agroecology-relevant interests and experience, and a commitment to learning in a multidisciplinary program.
+The admissions process is highly competitive, so all applicants should have a record of strong grades, Agroecology-relevant interests and experience, and a commitment to learning in a multidisciplinary program.
 The deadline for fall semester applications is December 15th.
 Inquiries at other times may be considered.

 The initial application process is outlined below.
 All prospective students should keep in mind, however, that this document-based application is only the first step in the admissions process.
 Student’s who are deemed “admissible” on the merits of these documents must then identify an academic advisor and a plan for funding to be fully admitted.
 The Agroecology Program will assist students in this endeavor.
 More information on the process of seeking out funding and an advisor is available in the Student Handbook.
 Please read the applicable sections of the Handbook and contact the Program Administrator if you are interested in applying.